Continued from Part 1

 And now, speaking of Evaluations: Did You Get Good Evaluations?

-If, by “good” we mean high-ranking, the answer would be “not so much.”
+If, by “good” we mean ranking closer to the “10” than the “1”, the answer would be “not so much.”
 Here is the numerical breakdown and feedback for My Zombie Parents:

 After her mother and father are killed in a plane crash, ZOE finds a way to magically bring them back from beyond the grave.
 Zoe finds unexpected consequences when her zombie parents start to act like zombies.